-Referrals the AMP will be checked on receipt to ensure that they fall within the remit of the panel, are complete and are supported by prima facie evidence.
+Referrals of academic misconduct will be checked on receipt to ensure that they fall within the remit of the panel, are complete and are supported by prima facie evidence.
 If a referral is judged at this stage not to be within the AMP remit, to be incomplete or not supported by sufficient prima facie evidence the referral will be rejected without being considered by the panel.
 Such rejection will be deemed to be the decision of the panel meeting that would otherwise have considered the referral and will be recorded formally by the Chair of the meeting.

 These panels will meet as required as part of the Student Facing Panel, with subsequent meetings as required.
 Panels will conduct investigations into alleged offences and give students an opportunity to discuss allegations made against them.
-Students will have the right to appear before the panel considering their cases and may be accompanied by a friend (or personal tutor).
+Students will have the right to appear before the panel considering their cases and may be accompanied by a support person such as a friend or representative from the Students' Union.
+The role of the support person is to provide support during the meeting.
+Their role is not to represent you, advocate on your behalf or to speak for you.
+You cannot send any other person to the meeting on your behalf.
+The Chair reserves the right to refuse the attendance of a support person if it is determined that there is a conflict of interest relating to the nominated person, in which case, you will be given the opportunity to nominate a different support person.
 Panels may ask academic marker(s), programme leaders and/or members of the examinations teams to present evidence.
-If a student elects to attend a panel meeting (s)he and their representative will be asked to withdraw to allow the panel to discuss the their response to the allegations made, and to decide on appropriate penalties.
+If a student elects to attend a panel meeting, the student and their representative will be asked to withdraw to allow the panel to discuss the response to the allegations made, and to decide on appropriate penalties.